A diffusive origin for the cosmic-ray spectral hardening reveals signatures of a nearbysource in the leptons and protons

 \section{Our transport setup}

-In this section, we describe the propagation setup that will be used throughout the paper, which is a slightly modified version of the model settings presented in \cite{Fornieri:2019ddi}.
+In this section, we describe the propagation setup that will be used throughout the paper, which is based on the model settings presented in \citet{Fornieri:2019ddi}.

 We consider a large-scale diffuse background of hadronic and leptonic cosmic particles, plus a contribution from a nearby accelerator.
-While the latter component is computed in a semi-analytical way, the former (\textit{i.e.} a large-scale smooth contribution) is characterized by solving the general diffusion-loss transport equation with the {\tt DRAGON}\footnote{\url{https://github.com/cosmicrays/DRAGON}} (\cite{Evoli:2008dv,2017JCAP...02..015E}) code. {\tt DRAGON} takes into account all the physical processes from low-energy up to high-energy effects, and the physical parameters implemented in our run are the same described in \cite{Fornieri:2019ddi}.
+While the latter component is computed in a semi-analytical way, the former (\textit{i.e.} a smooth contribution) is characterized by solving the general diffusion-loss transport equation with the {\tt DRAGON}\footnote{\url{https://github.com/cosmicrays/DRAGON}}~\citep{Evoli:2008dv,2017JCAP...02..015E} numerical code. {\tt DRAGON} takes into account all the physical processes from low-energy up to high-energy effects.
+In this work, we consider a $2$D configuration, with cylindrical symmetry and an azimuthal-only Galactic magnetic field geometry.
+The physical ingredients implemented in our run, for what concerns the environment setup --- the gas distribution, interstellar radiation field and intensity of the regular and turbulent magnetic fields --- as well as the CR physics parameters --- the CR source distribution and the non-adiabatic energy losses suffered by both hadrons and leptons --- are the same described in \citet{Fornieri:2019ddi}.